mtfn/cov-bot/README.md

 # cov-bot
-cov-bot is a Reddit bot written in Node.js with [Snoowrap](https://github.com/not-an-aardvark/snoowrap) accessing global data regarding the COVID-19 pandemic.
+cov-bot is a Reddit bot written in Typescript and running on Node.js accessing global data regarding the COVID-19 pandemic.

 ## Usage
 Comment on Reddit (use your own bot username if self-hosting):